thegoblingame/KINO/README.md

 - see if we can get images gifts and webms

-v tv r9k
+v tv
-g x fit biz adv
+g x fit